How to Make New Mom Friends with a New Baby (My Useful Tips)

 Go to parks

-I’ll say one thing: having a winter baby was hard because who wants to hang out in a park during a Northeast winter?
+I’ll say one thing: surviving winter with a newborn was hard because who wants to hang out in a park during a Northeast winter?
 I wasn’t going to be the first one to go sit in a park and look at my baby (although if I had already had toddlers, or older kids, this would be so different!
 They have to get out and play).

 So, depending on the age of your child, meeting other parents in local parks year-round is possible.
 If you have highly social children, maybe they’ll make the first move in chatting or playing with other kids their age on the jungle gyms.